 Berkeley Academy of Music

-Weekly lessons are scheduled for each student.
+Weekly lessons are scheduled for each student in Berkeley, San Francisco, or online.

-- Tuition.
 Tuition covers lessons, recitals, studio instructors’ salaries, as well as equipment maintenance and venue rental expenses when applicable.
 Please choose a lesson payment plan that best suits your needs.

 Plan A: Monthly.
 Due at the first lesson of each month.